 In the Byzantine times, these islands were frequently used as an exile location, even for exiled emperors.
 In the 13th century, the islands fell to the Venetians, who built strong castles and protected them from pirates and Arab raids.
 In the 15th century, the islands were conquered by the Ottomans, whose mark is still evident in the architecture of many towns, like Mytilene in Lesvos island and Chios town.

 The North Eastern Aegean islands participated with enthusiasm in the Greek War of Independence and in fact, their ships caused many damages to the Ottoman fleet.
 This caused the rage of the Ottomans who, in revenge, destroyed completely two islands in North Aegean: Chios island and Psara island.
 Men were killed, villages were burnt down and women and children were sold as slaves, leaving these two islands completely ravaged.
 The Massacre of Chios in 1822 and of Psara in 1824 brought the attention of many European Philhellenes who came to Greece and helped the fight for independence.

 Despite their contribution to this war, the Eastern Aegean islands were not set free before 1912, during the First Balkan War.

-The most popular island of North Eastern Aegean is Samos island , a lovely place that stands out for its lush green nature and the wonderful beaches.
+Samos island is the most popular island of North Eastern Aegean.
+It is a lovely place that stands out for its lush green nature and the wonderful beaches.
 Thassos island, the northernmost island of the Aegean Sea, also gets very busy in summer.
 Lesvos and Chios are known for the charming landscape and the family atmosphere, while Ikaria and Lemnos are more alternative destinations.